mutebg/WorkerStore/docs/README.md

 ### `dispatch(action, payload)`

 Dispatches an action is the only way to trigger a state change.

 **Arguments**

-1. action function name
+1. Action name
-2. payload to action function
+2. Payload

 **Example**